Craig First

 C. P. First (Craig P. First, born March 16, 1960) is an American composer of the avant-garde.
-He was born in Harrisburg, Pennsylvania.
+He was born in New York City where he currently resides.
 Recognized primarily for his chamber music, he has also composed opera, orchestral and electronic music.
 His music is characterized by its taut, often disturbing drama, and carefully calculated, discordant atonal language.

 Biography

 Whilst still in his early teens, C. P. First began composing works of an experimental nature.
-After completing his primary education, he pursued composition studies in Chicago, Illinois, where he studied at the American Conservatory, then at the University of Chicago where he studied with the Pulitzer prize-winning composer Shulamit Ran.
-He earned his Doctoral degree (1990) from Northwestern University.
+During his primary education, he studied in New York City with Pulitzer prize-winning composer John Corigliano.
+First then pursued composition studies in Chicago, Illinois, where he studied at the University of Chicago with Pulitzer prize-winning composer Shulamit Ran.
+He earned his Masters and Doctoral degree (1990) from Northwestern University.
 During his years as a graduate student, First became deeply entrenched in the electronic and computer media that often reside at the core of his compositional output.

 Whilst an undergraduate student, First was commissioned by Charles Moore and the ACM Chamber Opera of Chicago to write the one-act opera, The Soul of Rose Dede.
 His work caught the attention of influential cultural figures in Chicago, including impresario Dalia Kuceanas, who introduced the young composer to important European musicians.
 These introductions led to the commission of several works, including Two by One (solo violin) for the preeminent Russian violinist, Raimundas Katillus, who performed the composer's music at Carnegie Hall.
 Immediately following First's Carnegie Hall debut, performances of his works appeared throughout Europe and the major performance centers in the US.

 Among the important European musicians with whom First came in contact was the brilliant Greek virtuoso Dimitris Marinos.
-Perhaps First's most well-known work, Tantrum, was written for Marinos, who performed the work widely in Europe and the US, including the World Music Days in England, the World Music Days in Luxembourg, and Carnegie Hall and Merkin Hall.
+Perhaps First's most well-known work, Tantrum, was written for Marinos, who performed the work widely in Europe and the US, including the World Music Days in England, the World Music Days in Luxembourg, Gaida Festival in Vilnius, Lithuania, and Carnegie Hall and Merkin Hall.
 Marinos and First collaborated on two other works, Epiphany and Contrapuntal Variations I commissioned by Commissioning Music/USA.
+First's composition, "I'vidi in terra angelici," was featured on the International Society for Contemporary Music (ISCM) Concert at Columbia University in New York.
+Other important performances include those at the renown "Darmstadt Music Festival" in Germany where his composition, "Drame lyrique," was performed by virtuoso Paul Bowman.

 Although in recent years somewhat reclusive, the composer persistently emerges with new works that invariably receive critical acclaim.
-Most recently, his collaboration with New York filmmaker Matt Marello on the eccentric multi-media collaboration, The Eternal Return (2002), received worldwide attention, including performances on the America in Berlin exhibit at the Berlin Academy of Art.
+Most recently, his collaboration with New York filmmaker Matt Marello on the eccentric multi-media collaboration, The Eternal Return, received worldwide attention, including performances on the America in Berlin exhibit at the Berlin Academy of Art as part of the Museum of Modern Art (MoMA) in New York City.
+The multimedia work was also featured in Seoul, Korea by the Sori Ensemble and Chicago on the Second Saturday Series and the Chicago Cultural Center.